Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 * Parent  - mRNA ID

-The pipeline assumes that genes do not have overlapping exons on the same strand.
+The pipeline assumes that two different genes do not have overlapping exons on the same strand.
 Is this too much to ask for in a reasonable genome annotation?
 Apparently the answer is yes.
-The UCSC and Ensemble genome downloaders merge genes with overlapping exons -- ids and names are concatenated with "/" as a separator.
-(In the case of Ensemble, an attempt is made to prioritize higher confidence transcripts in order to avoid merging genes.)
+The UCSC and ENSEMBL genome downloaders merge genes with overlapping exons -- ids and names are concatenated with "/" as a separator.
 This can complicate downstream analysis, and Paul apologises for the pain this causes.
+In the case of ENSEMBL, higher confidence transcripts are given priority in order to avoid merging genes, and gene merging is rare.